effectivecore/core/readme.md

 Event model
 ---------------------------------------------------------------------

-The event model is built fairly transparent and predictable.
+The system has a transparent and predictable event model.
-It is enough to register a new event in the "events.data" of own module, specify its weight and handler in PHP code, flush the cache and the event will begin to be processed.
-On the "NoSQL Data → Events" page, can view all events registered in the system (this section will be available after enable the module "Develop").
+It is enough to register a new event in "events.data" of your module, specify its weight and handler in PHP code, reset the cache, and the event will start being processed.
+In the administrative interface of the system in the section "Develop → NoSQL data → Events" you can view all events registered in the system (the "Development" section will become available after enabling the "Development" module).